Board of Governors Profiles

 About the board

-All Governors must comply with the Code of Good Governance, as detailed in the Argyll College UHI Constitution and Standing Orders of the Board of Governors, whose key principles are: Public Service, Selflessness, Integrity, Objectivity, Accountability and Stewardship, Openness, Honesty, Leadership and Respect.
+All Governors must comply with the Code of Good Governance, as detailed in the UHI Argyll Constitution and Standing Orders of the Board of Governors, whose key principles are: Public Service, Selflessness, Integrity, Objectivity, Accountability and Stewardship, Openness, Honesty, Leadership and Respect.
 Membership of the Board is voluntary and unremunerated except in the case of reasonable expenses.
 Our Board Member Recruitment Policy details the recruitment process and requirements for membership of the Board.

 One of the many roles of the Board of Governors is to provide strategic leadership and direction to the college, through oversight of, and contribution to, key strategy documents - such as the Regional Outcome Agreement - and by setting strategic priorities for areas including financial objectives and staffing strategies for example.